ZTsquared/JestMath-MVP/README.md

 For information on how the project was originally set up see the preliminary Project Scaffolding document provided in this repository `reference_documents/ProjectScaffolding.pdf` - you will not need to do all these steps, but I am providing it for referece incase something is not working as you expect.

 ### Database Prep

+//THE DATABASE PREP INFO BELOW IS OUT OF DATE.
+I AM REFACTORING TO SEQUELIZE - THIS SECTION NEEDS A REWRITE ONCE I COMPLETE THE REFACTOR

 Create `.env` file in project directory and add